Hospice Help for the Final Days

 During the last days of life, certain physical processes occur that often frighten and confuse onlookers.
 The patient may begin constantly moving around in their bed, making noises from their throat, or experiencing long pauses in their breathing.
 Even when these symptoms present no discomfort to the patient, the distress they cause to families interferes with the family’s ability to enjoy their precious last moments with their loved one.

-By explaining the final symptoms and preparing families for their onset, the patient’s hospice nurse alleviates a great deal of fear so they can focus on the patient and on their positive memories—instead of on the symptoms.
+By explaining the final symptoms and preparing families for their onset, the patient’s hospice nurse alleviates a great deal of fear so the family can focus on the patient and on their positive memories—instead of on the symptoms.

 The hospice nurse assures the patient’s comfort and makes any medication adjustments needed to manage problematic symptoms that occur in the final stages.
 A certified nursing assistant or a volunteer often helps with tasks like keeping the patient clean and picking up medicines to lighten the family’s caregiver role.